 Known at first as the Eastlake Youth Symphony, it later merged with the Highline Youth Symphony and for more than twenty years was known as the Olympic Youth Symphony.

 Frances Walton retired from her position as Music Director Olympic Youth Symphony.
+She still attends BYSO concerts and is an active musician and music advocate in the Seattle area.

 Kathleen Macferran became Music Director of Olympic Youth Symphony.